Notre-Solutions/Inship-Website/src/pages/index.md

           In the majority of large organisations, their AP structure is unstructured with simple workarounds.
       - title: Solutions
-        subtitle: we offer 3 solutions
+        subtitle: Three Solutions Tailored for All Needs
         photo: photo-3
         description: >-
-          InShip offers 3 solutions that automate the process direct from email or DND.
+          InShip has designed three solutions tailored for all needs which automates the AP process direct from e-mail or Drag and Drop (DND).

-          APC is a bolt on solution the retrieves invoices form emails or DND, automatically reads and pushes the invoice and data in a editable draft form to your system.
+          Accounts Payable Combined (APC) is a bolt-on solution that retrieves invoices from e-mails or DND, automatically reading and pushing the invoice and it's data in an editable draft form to your system.

-          T2P if your system is unable to receive images, T2P is a platform where users can review, confirm, edit, store and search for invoices.
-          After invoices are approved the data is pushed to the accounting system.
+          Tick to Post (T2P) provides a platform where users can review, confirm, edit, store and search for invoices.
+After invoices are approved, the data is pushed to the accounting system, removing the need to store invoices images in your system.

-          CAPs is a full online accounts payable department.
-Allowing businesses to replicate the complex process and automate it.
-The full systems includes po matching both at a GRN and line level, auto coding, auto routeing for approval and statement reconciliation to name a few.
+          Combined Accounts Payable solution (CAPs) is a full online accounts payable department, allowing businesses to replicate the complex AP process and automate it.
+This full systems includes PO matching, both at a GRN and line level, auto-coding, auto-routing for approval, statement reconciliation among many others.
   sectionC:
     title: Products
     show: true